Do you feel it?

 Feelings can be an amazingly powerful aspect of what happens next, what you actually do.
 Your behavior is based on your feelings.

-So, as you can see, the results that we create in our lives are all because of our thinking.
+The outcomes that you create in your life are all because of your thinking.
 Your results prove your thoughts.

 Circumstances can trigger thoughts.